Modern slavery statement

-SUEZ operates at over 300 sites across the UK providing recycling and recovery services, and water services.
-Our business headquarters are in Maidenhead, UK and we employ over 5,500 people across the UK Group.
+SUEZ operates at over 300 sites across the UK with more than 5,600 people delivering our recycling and recovery services.
+Our business headquarters are in Maidenhead, UK.
 The following companies are covered by this statement:

 SUEZ has in place the following policies and procedures that set out its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations: